tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 <br>

-Bunch of 2nd places

-**What would success look like?** Finally a 1st place after a bunch of second places
+So the year started off-- wait, sorry.
+Gotta fix my formatting.

+<p style="background: #bebebe">So the year started off pretty good</p>

+**What would success look like?** Fun fact: Do you know who the highest earning Dota 2 player that hasn't won TI is?
+[It's zai.](../img/ti12teams/zaiesportsearnings.jpg)

 **What to spam in Twitch chat when Liquid are winning?** <img src="./../../../img/ti11teams/zaij.png" alt="zaiJ" style= "width: 30px;vertical-align: bottom;">